 Affairs can really challenge all significant areas of a relationship.
 Affairs can provide a huge opportunity to get real, to really connect and get really clear on each others needs.

 In my marriage, love was not enough.
 We did not have the right skills and support to work things through.
-Even though we were both on the same spiritual path and working on personal development, we were still trying to fix things ourselves and it didn’t work.
+Even though we both were on the same spiritual path and working on personal development, we were still trying to fix things ourselves and it simply didn’t work.
 We were not able to clearly communicate our feelings and needs.
 We were caught up in our own stuff and baggage and not able to find a clear way forward.
 And the only option my wife saw was to end the marriage.
 My pattern was to stick at it like my parents had done.
 We simply were not able to break through to a level where we express at a deeper level what we needed and to really understand each other.

 So if you’ve got any questions regarding this blog or any aspect of your relationship, why not take advantage of the complimentary 30-minute session I offer.
 Contact Me to see how I can help you have more healthier and happier relationships.
 Until next time.